Maliotis/NfcLib-iOS/README.md

 # NfcLib-iOS
-An easy to use Nfc library for iOS
+An easy to use Nfc library for iOS.

+Checkout the NFCLib for Android [NFC-Android](https://github.com/Maliotis/NFCLib-Android)

 ## Setup